Privacy policy

 We collect your name, postal address, email address and phone number to provide details of the purchase to the warranty provider so the customer can have six months’ warranty.
 We only share this data with the domestic warranty provider.
 Our lawful basis for processing this information is contractual necessity.

-When we profile existing or potential supporters (as detailed under the What is profiling and why do we do it? section of the full privacy policy below)
+This is detailed under the What is profiling and why do we do it? section of the full privacy policy below.

 When you visit our website